Public Participation and Presentations

 - Tennessee Sustainable Transportation Forum and Expo, Knoxville (September 17, 2018)

-The State of Tennessee’s Beneficiary Mitigation Plan (BMP) was published on the TDEC Webpage in September 2018, as required by the State Trust Agreement.
-The State is also responsible for submitting requests for Eligible Mitigation Action (EMA) funding by filing with the Trustee a Beneficiary Eligible Mitigation Action Certification form (funding request).
+The State of Tennessee’s BMP has been published on the TDEC Webpage, as required by the State Trust Agreement.
+The State is also responsible for submitting requests for EMA funding by filing with the Trustee a Beneficiary Eligible Mitigation Action Certification form (funding request).
 To view the elements that are required within a funding request, please read Quick Reference – Elements of a Funding Request.

 The BMP and all documentation and records submitted by the State in support of each funding request to the Trustee will be available to the public on the TDEC Webpage.
 Funding requests submitted by the State to the Trustee will also be made available to the public via the Trustee Public Website (accessible at https://www.vwenvironmentalmitigationtrust.com/), as provided in Paragraph 5.2.14 of the State Trust Agreement.
 The State Trust Agreement details the elements that must be made available by the Trustee on this website, which shall include items such as the Notice of Beneficiary Designation, semi-annual reports, audits, funding requests and determinations with regard to such funding requests, Trust Administration Costs, and an accounting of all Trust Assets.